Cloud setup guide

 and paste the contents from the below mentioned migration files

 Before setting up KMS, create a new IAM role for your EC2 instance to allow connection to KMS.
-Use AWS service as the trusted entity type and add permissions for AWSKeyManagementServicePowerUser and create an inline policy allowing All KMS actions.
+Use AWS service

-Now, create a KMS key pair on AWS with the key type as symmetric and the key usage as Encrypt and Decrypt.
+and the key usage as Encrypt and Decrypt.
 Ensure to add the IAM role above in the key administrative permissions and key usage permissions.

-Generating the keys
+and the custodian keys

-To generate the master key and the custodian keys use the following command after cloning the repository.
+use the following command after cloning the repository.

 git clone https://github.com/juspay/hyperswitch-card-vault.git